 Some APT Members expressed the view that these measures should be carefully studied in order to provide flexible and implementable solutions by taking into account actual and realistic system characteristics/conditions rather than the worst-case characteristics/conditions only.
 It is important to avoid applying a unitary solution based on the worst-case interference conditions, especially to the actual and realistic interference case in which less interference levels could be expected.

-Some other APT Members expressed the view that some system parameters, as well as deployment and propagation models in current studies, are from ITU-R Recommendations, therefore the study results are preliminary reliable (ITU-R characteristics and conditions have been considered and issues studied by both WP 4C and WP 5D carefully)The technical and operational measures should cover the worse cases in order to ensure coexistence and compatibility while the flexible and implementable solutions could be further considered during the coordination, as appropriate.
+Some other APT Members expressed the view that some system parameters, as well as deployment and propagation models in current studies, are from ITU-R Recommendations, therefore the study results are preliminary reliable (ITU-R characteristics and conditions have been considered and issues studied by both WP 4C and WP 5D carefully) Based on actual and realistic system characteristics, a variety of technical and operational measures should be considered in order to ensure coexistence and compatibility on a bilateral basis.

+APT members considered that it is not appropriate to discuss any regulatory constraints based on the analysis which does not take into account the realistic system characteristics or whose technical validity is uncertain.
+In particular, for the Scenario A1 (Interference from terrestrial component of IMT into satellite component of IMT in the frequency band 1 980-2 010 MHz), ITU-R is still discussing some inconsistencies (e.g., calculation results of base station antenna gain values), uncertainty of validity/appropriateness of the methodologies (e.g., LEO/MEO analysis) and technical/operational assumptions (e.g., base station deployment scenario).
+Thus, no regulatory constraints on either services for Scenario A1 should be discussed.

 During the discussion on the proposal of one administration for protection of existing utilizations, it was concluded that it is premature to determine an implementation future date for utilization of the bands 1 885–2 025 MHz and 2 110–2 200 MHz by the terrestrial and satellite components of IMT before conclusion of ITU-R studies on technical and operational measures, to ensure protection of existing utilizations from the interference that may be caused by new comer terrestrial and satellite components of IMT in above frequency bands.